neevek/rstun/README.md

     -a, --addr-mapping <ADDR_MAPPING>
             LOCAL and REMOTE mapping in [ip:]port^[ip:]port format, e.g. 8080^0.0.0.0:9090
+            `ANY^8000` for not explicitly specifying a port for the local access server (the client) `8000^ANY` for not explicitly specifying a port to bind with the remote server, the server decides that port, so it depends on that the server is started with explicitly setting the `--downstreams` option. `ANY^ANY` both the cases of the settings above

     -c, --cert <CERT>
             Path to the certificate file in DER format, only needed for self signed certificate